 Acquire new frequency bands to the civilian use.

 Harmonize management of radio spectrum.

+Promote language technology development in minority languages as an access tool to Internet.

 Access to public information and knowledge

 Take appropriate measures that strengthen online library systems.

+Support the creation of electronic networks of libraries, museums, etc.;

 Libraries should be strengthened and the capacities of information and library professionals enhanced as libraries are the only place in many communities where people could access to information that will help improve their education, develop new skills, find jobs, build businesses, make informed agricultural and health decisions, or gain insights into environmental issues.

-New public use access spaces such as libraries should be established that increase access to open information and knowledge.
+New public use access spaces such as libraries should be established aiming at increasing access to open information and knowledge.
 There are already over 330,000 public libraries worldwide, with 230,000 in developing countries which could play an important role on providing access to information and knowledge.
 Libraries contribute to distribution of existing resources that can be used to deliver information policy goals.

 Support the creation of electronic networks of libraries, museums, etc.;